i3mainz/semanticwfs/README.md

 ### Installation as a web application using Tomcat

-To deploy the SemanticWFS as a web application in tomcat, you can follow these steps:
+To deploy the SemanticWFS as a web application in [Apache Tomcat](https://tomcat.apache.org), you can follow these steps:

-* Build the application using Maven
+* Build the application using [Maven](https://maven.apache.org)
-* Copy and/or modify the following configuration files into the Tomcat root folder:
+* Copy and/or modify the following configuration files into the [Tomcat](https://tomcat.apache.org) root folder:
   * htmltemplate.txt
   * htmltemplate2.txt
   * htmlcovtemplate.txt
   * triplestoreconf.json
   * wfsconf.json
-* Copy the resulting .war file into the tomcat webapps directory
+* Copy the resulting .war file into the [Tomcat](https://tomcat.apache.org) webapps directory

 A machine readable version of this installation process is documented in the included Dockerfile.